cordialgerm/foe_foundry/data/5e_canonical/rug_of_smothering.md

 ###### Actions

 ***Smother***. *Melee Weapon Attack:* +5 to hit, reach 5 ft., one Medium or smaller creature. *Hit:* The creature is grappled (escape DC 13).
 Until this grapple ends, the target is restrained, blinded, and at risk of suffocating, and the rug can't smother another target.
-In addition, at the start of each of the target's turns, the target takes 10 (2d6+3) bludgeoning damage.
+In addition, at the start of each of the target's turns, the target takes 10 (2d6+3) bludgeoning damage.</statblock>